 For daily face washing, a simple soap like Dove for Sensitive Skin, or Cetaphil Foaming Face Wash, are good choices if the skin dries out easily.

 For oily skin, or if the acne is considerable, try an over-the-counter (OTC) acne cleanser containing salicylic acid or benzoyl peroxide.
 Caution: benzoyl peroxide may bleach dark towels and clothing, and about 4% of users become allergic to it.
 If a rash develops, discontinue use and contact your doctor.

 If a teenager has more than just a few pimples, try Differin Gel (adapalene).
 This is an over-the-counter retinoid, similar to the prescription product Retin-A. After washing and drying the face, apply a pea-sized amount, once daily.

-To help or prevent dryness, use a light, non-comedogenic (won’t plug pores) moisturizer like Cetaphil or Cerave Lotion, once daily.
+To help or prevent dryness, use a light, non-comedogenic (won’t clog pores) moisturizer like Cetaphil or Cerave Lotion, once daily.

 If acne has not improved after using Differin Gel for 6 weeks, add to the routine a topical gel or lotion that contains 5-10% benzoyl peroxide or 2% salicylic acid.

 After acne clears, continue using products to prevent new breakouts.

 If a teenager tries the above recommended OTC products and is not improving after a trial of at least 2 months; usually has a dozen or more active pimples at the same time; or is developing deep, hard, cystic, or nodular acne lesions (which can lead to scarring), it may be time to visit a dermatologist or family doctor.

 Prescription treatments may include topical medications and oral antibiotics, which treat related bacteria, as well as offering anti-inflammatory benefits.